OUUEG/ouueg.github.io/diving/easter-trip.md

 Please start thinking about your dive equipment immediately after registering for the expedition.
 There are some personal items you may want to source early second hand.
 We would highly recommend you attending a club pub night and get some invaluable advise from other members.

 As usual OUUEG equipment will be available for hire.
-For reference we provide the daily hire fee for each item below. **The maximum equipment hire fee excluding dry suits and extra cylinders is £10 per day.** However, with this being the largest expedition of the year, we are likely to rent out all our equipment.
+For reference we provide the daily hire fee for each item below. **The maximum equipment hire fee excluding dry suits and extra cylinders is £25 per day.** However, with this being the largest expedition of the year, we are likely to rent out all our equipment.
 Ocean Diver students will be given priority for their qualification dives.
 Equipment will be assigned on a first-come, first-served basis based on the sign-up and payment of the deposit.

-- Regulator *– the club has 18 regulators for hire (£3).*
+- Regulator *– the club has 18 regulators for hire (£6).*
-- Cylinder  *– the club has over 30 cylinders available for hire (£2) A few cylinders are Oxygen clean for Nitrox.*
+- Cylinder  *– the club has over 30 cylinders available for hire (£5) A few cylinders are Oxygen clean for Nitrox.*
-- BCD (jacket or harness) *– the club has 20 BCDs for hire (£2.50).*
+- BCD (jacket or harness) *– the club has 20 BCDs for hire (£5).*
-- Dry suit (and under-suit if needed) *– the club has some dry suits available for hire (£10).*
+- Dry suit (and under-suit if needed) *– the club has some dry suits available for hire (£25).*
 - Hood, gloves *–* *you need to provide your own.*
 - Mask, fins *(open heel fins not shoe type) – you need to provide your own.*
-- Weight belt *– can be borrowed from the club (£1).*
+- Weight belt *– can be borrowed from the club (£2).*
-- Dive timer or dive computer *– we have a few timers for hire (£2), although we recommend getting your own computer.*
+- Dive timer or dive computer *– we have a few timers (£4) and computers (£6) for hire, although we recommend getting your own computer.*
 - Bag for storing kit in *– you need to provide your own.
 This is really important to keep your kit together in the kit storage van.*
 - BSAC qualification book *– you need to provide your own.*